iglesias/netpred/README.md

 graph learning (or grid CRFs in particular).
 I am using this code to carry out some experiments during my final degree project.
-A lot of inspiration has been drawn from [pystruct](http://github.com/amueller/pystruct) by Andreas Mueller for the grap learning part.
-The HM-SVM implementation in Shogun I am using here is based on the matlab code by Gunnar Raetsch and Georg Zeller [available at mloss](http://mloss.org/software/tags/hmsvm/).
+A lot of inspiration has been drawn from [pystruct](http://github.com/amueller/pystruct) by Andreas Mueller for the graph learning part.
+The HM-SVM implementation in Shogun I am using here is based on the Matlab code by Gunnar Raetsch and Georg Zeller [available at mloss](http://mloss.org/software/tags/hmsvm/).
 The code makes use of [Shogun](http://shogun-toolbox.org)'s structured learning framework ([+ info](http://iglesiashogun.wordpress.com/)).